Ggross98/Godot-GameTemplate/README.md

   ![](screenshots/pause.png)

 ## How to use
-* Clone the project and open .project file with Godot 4.3.
+* Clone the project and open .project file with Godot.
 * No addons or plugins are required.